Suggest a Songfact / Artistfact

 According to Billy Corgan, this pressure to produce kept him from refining this song.
 Speaking with Creem magazine, he said: "I wrote 'Cherub Rock' in half an hour.
 I heard it one day while I was driving up the road and it was one of the last songs I wrote before we did the album.
 The thing is, there's parts of me that wonder what would have happened if I'd spent four hours writing it, and not done something else.
 How much better a song would it have been?"

-Smashing Pumpkins performed this on Saturday Night Live on October 30, 1993. (thanks, John - Colorado Springs, CO)
+Smashing Pumpkins played this song when they were the musical guest on Saturday Night Live, October 30, 1993.

 Kevin Kerslake directed the music video, which he shot with a Super-8 camera.
 He also used a Super-8 on Nirvana's video for "Sliver